Crystallization and topology-induced dynamical heterogeneities in soft granular clusters

 \subsection{Acknowledgments}

-The authors acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 847413 and from the European Research Council (Grant Agreement No. 739964 (COPMAT) and ERC-PoC2 grant No. 101081171 (DropTrack) under the Horizon Europe research and innovation funding programme).
-M.B. acknowledges the PMW programme of the Minister of Science and Higher Education in the years 2020-2024 no. 5005/H2020-MSCA-COFUND/2019/2.
+The authors acknowledge funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No. 847413 and from the European Research Council (ERC-PoC grant No. 101081171 (DropTrack) and grant No. 101001267 (MAPEI) under the Horizon Europe research and innovation funding programme).
+M.B. acknowledges the PMW programme of the Minister of Science and Higher Education in the years 2020-2024 no. 5005/H2020-MSCA-COFUND/2019/2 and support from the National Science Center (Narodowe Centrum Nauki) within the Miniatura grant no. 2022/06/X/ST3/01504.
 J.G. acknowledges the support from the National Science Center within Sonata Bis program under Grant No. 2019/34/E/ST8/00411.
 M.B., L.J. and J.G. thank Patryk Adamczuk for technical assistance.
 M.D. and S.S. thank Adriano Tiribocchi and Marco Lauricella for fruitful discussions.
 We gratefully acknowledge the HPC infrastructure and the Support Team at Fondazione Istituto Italiano di Tecnologia.